sepal-contrib/sdg_15.3.1/doc/en.rst

 Parameters
 ----------

-To run the computation of SDG 15.3.1 several parameters need to be set.
-Please read the `trends.earth <https://trends.earth/docs/en/background/understanding_indicators15.html>`__ documentation page to better understand what influence each one of them will have on the computation of the SDG 15.3.1 indicator and it's subindicators.
+To run the computation of SDG 15.3.1, several parameters need to be set.
+Please read the `trends.earth documentation page <https://trends.earth/docs/en/background/understanding_indicators15.html>`__ to better understand what influence each one of them will have on the computation of the SDG 15.3.1 indicator and it's sub-indicators.

 .. image:: https://raw.githubusercontent.com/12rambau/sdg_indicators_module/master/doc/img/parameters.png
     :alt: parameters